Golden Football Magazine

 : Roger Staubach faked the handoff, and I ran what we called a "spurt" route; you take it upfield and kind of spurt across the field.
 Golden Richards ran a great post route to clear it out.
 When I came across, I was wide open and Roger hit me in stride for a 29-yard touchdown.
 We were leading.
 We were excited.
 And we thought: We've got a chance to beat these Steelers. ...
 We knew we were the team of destiny, but that the Pittsburgh Steelers were the better team. ...
 (The TD) gave us a lot of confidence and also let the Steelers know that we were ready to play.

-S Mike Wagner took the blame for the best coverage, saying that he didn't hear a checkoff.
+S Mike Wagner took the blame for the busted coverage, saying that he didn't hear a checkoff.
 To (Defensive coordinator) Bud Carson's credit, this was a play that we saw them run three or four times during the season, and they always ran it the same way.
 It was a series of shifts and motions out of a certain formation.
 So if you saw it and you could follow all the shifts and adjustments, you knew every times they were going to throw the ball to Drew Pearson over the weak side. ...
 The first time they ran it, Drew Pearson scored a TD and it was my fault because we were trying to get to that coverage, and I didn't hear any checkoff.

 On the sideline, Bradshaw, always the pessimist, thought, We're going to lose.